Amethyst View

 Feng Shui & Modern Design

 In Feng Shui, the Wealth corner is located in the far left corner of your home (relative to the front door), or the Southeast sector.
-While green stones (Jade) are traditional here, Amethyst Geodes are prized as "Wealth Caves."
+Amethyst Geodes are often referred to as "Wealth Caves" in this tradition.

-The concave shape of a geode is believed to capture and hold Chi (energy).
-Placing a geode in the wealth corner symbolizes the accumulation and retention of wealth, preventing money from "leaking" out of the household.
+The concave shape of a geode is believed to capture Chi (energy).
+Placing a geode here symbolizes the accumulation and retention of abundance within the household.

 Biophilic Interior Design

 In 2026, design trends focus on "Biophilia"—our innate connection to nature.
 Amethyst is used not just as decor, but as a texture.
-Raw amethyst clusters provide "visual friction"—complex, fractal patterns that the human eye finds resting.
+Raw amethyst clusters provide "visual friction"—complex patterns that the eye finds interesting yet restful.

-The "Digital Detox" Station: Designers now recommend placing large Amethyst pieces near WiFi routers or computer monitors.
-While there is no scientific evidence that crystals block EMF radiation, the visual cue of the purple stone serves as a reminder to disconnect and ground oneself, breaking the cycle of digital fatigue.
+The "Unplug" Station: Designers recommend placing Amethyst near workstations.
+While crystals do not physically block EMF radiation, the visual cue of the purple stone serves as a reminder to disconnect and ground oneself.

-Amethyst is often called the "All-Purpose Stone" because its vibration is high enough to purify, yet grounded enough to soothe.
+Amethyst is often called the "All-Purpose Stone" because its energy is associated with both purification and grounding.

 Energy Signature